Some notable buildings around Colac

 St Andrews Uniting Church

 A striking church in built from bluestone brought from New Zealand as ballast for sailing ships on their way to the gold rush.
 Colac’s third Presbyterian church, it was designed by Peter Matthews and built in 1877.
 The building is of particular interest for its squat octagonal tower with slate spire, plate-traceried rose window, iron roof ridging and finials.
-Classified by the National Trust.

 St John's Church of England